Codex workflow repository guide

 Artifacts

-Reusable output shapes such as ready-to-send drafts, weekly briefs, decision memos, and escalation notes.
+Reusable draft shapes such as sales replies, weekly briefs, decision memos, and escalation notes.

 Shared, install, and scripts